Skip to Main Content

 Bankrate’s Take — Is the Capital One SavorOne worth it?

-The Capital One SavorOne Cash Rewards credit card is one of the best cash back cards on the market, especially for foodies and social butterflies.
-The sheer variety of the card’s bonus cash back categories allows you to earn cash back at a great rate on plenty of purchases while enjoying a generous introductory offer on new purchases.
-For a card with no annual fee, you can find plenty of value with the SavorOne.
-(See Rates and Fees)
+The no-annual-fee Capital One SavorOne Cash Rewards credit card is one of the best cash back cards on the market.
+The variety of bonus cash back categories allows you to earn cash back at a great rate on plenty of purchases while enjoying a generous introductory offer.
+(See Rates & Fees)

 However, if you don’t spend a lot of money on entertainment, groceries or dining, you could have difficulty maximizing rewards with this card.
-Plus, there are other rewards cards that have higher rates on some of the SavorOne’s purchase categories, although those cards might not include all of the categories.
+Plus, other rewards cards have higher rates on some of the same categories.
 The SavorOne is a great catch-all card if you want to just hold one credit card.
-But rewards strategists and maximizers may be better off pairing a flat-rate card with a rewards card that comes with higher rates in one or two categories.
+But rewards strategists may be better off pairing a flat-rate card with a rewards card that comes with higher rates in one or two categories.

-*All information about the Capital One Savor Cash Rewards Credit Card and Chase Freedom Unlimited® has been collected independently by Bankrate and has not been reviewed or approved by the issuer.
+*All information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Bankrate and has not been reviewed or approved by the issuer.

 For Capital One products listed on this page, some of the above benefits are provided by Visa® or Mastercard® and may vary by product.
 See the respective Guide to Benefits for details, as terms and exclusions apply.